Capital gains tax: what it means for Belgian ETF investors

 In January 2025, the new Belgian government reached an agreement.
 As part of the coalition agreement, it will introduce a capital gains tax of 10% on all types of financial assets, including ETFs but also stocks, bonds, crypto assets, and financial derivatives like options.
 They name the new tax a "solidarity contribution".
 Previously, Belgium did not have a capital gains tax on stocks and equity ETFs.

 It's expected the tax will be introduced on January 1, 2026.
-But the tax first needs to be formalised into law (there's been a proposal published in April 2025).
+But the tax first needs to be formalised into law, which will likely happen during the summer of 2025.
 We will then also know the full details.

 How is the tax calculated?